thecodingmachine/best-practices/php/defensive_programming.md

 <div class="alert alert-info">Note: this rule also applies for long series of <code>if</code>, <code>elseif</code>
 statements without a final <code>else</code>.</div>

+<div class="alert alert-info"><strong>Heads up!</strong> You can enforce this rule using the <a href="https://github.com/thecodingmachine/phpstan-strict-rules/blob/master/doc/typehinting_rules.md">thecodingmachine/phpstan-strict-rules</a> package.</div>

 ## Use constants
 <span class="label label-success pull-right">Beginner</span>